RolandKoenig/SeeingSharp/README.md

 All libraries are optimized to work on most current Windows platforms containing Windows tablets, desktop and server systems, XBox One and Windows Phone (10.
 8 or 8.1 is not supported anymore).
 The libraries are separated in
  - a "DESKTOP" version optimized for Windows.Forms and WPF.
- - a "UNIVERSAL" version optimized for Windows Store (UWP)
+ - a "UNIVERSAL" version optimized for Windows Store (UWP) (for tablet, phone and XBox One)

 You can download the current stable version of Seeing# using Nuget: https://www.nuget.org/packages?q=SeeingSharp